Probing the Dependence of Partonic Energy Loss on the Initial Energy Density of the Quark Gluon Plasma: Analysis

-\end{enumerate} These steps are illustrated diagrammatically in Fig.~\ref{fig:process_v2}.
-The \v2\ offers a new arena to compare the classes \Ainc\ and \Awid\ observed in the transverse area.
+This estimation is similar to that used in Ref.~\cite{Zigic:2018ovr} extrapolated under the assumption of uniform energy loss $\Deltapt$, or can alternatively be thought of as a relation between the Fourier series coefficients of path length $r(\phi)$ and flow $v_n$ coefficients~\eqref{eq:azimuthal_anisotropy_fourier_decomp}. \end{enumerate} These steps are illustrated diagrammatically in Fig.~\ref{fig:process_v2}.
+The \vtwo\ offers a new arena to compare the classes \Ainc\ and \Awid\ observed in the transverse area.
 We will use the Full-Width-at-Half-Max contour from the width class \Awid\ and the average energy radius curve from the inclusive class \Ainc; the data for Glauber $c_2/c_0$ for these methods are shown in Table~\ref{tab:B:glauber_shape_harmonics_combined} of Appendix~\ref{app:A}.
 Note that this model contains an assumption of linear path-length dependent energy loss $\Deltapt(L) \propto L$ to assert that the path length proportion $c_2/c_0$ can be translated directly to an energy loss for extra path-length $\delta p_{\mathrm{T}} = \Deltapt\cdot c_2/c_0$.
 Modeling a different dependence would require a more complicated relationship that reflects the nonlinear dependence on azimuthal angle: a different power would cause a mixing of Fourier components and other complications.
 We use the simple linear dependence for now, and relegate other powers to future study.